cdleong/cdleong.github.io/about.md

 A salutation to you!

 I'm Colin.
-I'm a curious guy, and I also like learning new things!
-Especially about AI and deep learning.
+I like goofing around with AI and deep learning.

 Learning about meta-learning also amuses me.
 I wonder if there's any way I could learn how to learn about meta-learning better...